vectordotdev/vector/website/docs/about/data-model/metric.md

 ## Description

 A `metric` event represents a numeric value.
-The types are heavily inspired by the Statsd and Prometheus models.
+The types are heavily inspired by the StatsD and Prometheus models.

 ## Examples